 - email me at email@example.com

-If you have a Facebook account, please feel welcome to join our Official Facebook group, whether you’re participating or taking part in the planning and organization of this project, or both.
+You can visit the official website for The Mental Health Awareness Project by clicking here.
+If you have a Facebook account, please feel welcome to join our Official Facebook group, whether you’re participating or taking part in the planning and organization of this project.